Class Information and Routines

 Meet the Team

-My name is Miss McRae and I am the class teacher of Macaw Class, Early Years Leader and SENCO for EYFS.
+My name is Miss McRae and I am the class teacher of Macaw Class.
+My other roles within the school are Assistant Headteacher and SENCO.
 I trained to be a teacher at Roehampton University and since graduating, I have worked at Thorpe Lea Nursery and Primary School.
 I thoroughly enjoy teaching and supporting our youngest of learners through their foundation years.

 My name is Miss Hall and I am the Learning Support Assistant in Macaw Class.
 I have worked at Thorpe Lea Nursery and Primary School for just over six months now and love being with the little ones!
 I also cover Nursery lunch on a daily basis.